 An arrhythmia occurs when there is a problem with the electrical system that is supposed

-to regulate a steady heartbeat.
-With an impaired electrical system, your heart may
+to control a steady heartbeat.
+With a problem in the electrical system, your heart

-Many risk factors can affect the electrical system of your heart and, therefore, cause
+Many things can affect the electrical system of your heart and cause an arrhythmia.

-an arrhythmia.
-Substances including caffeine, alcohol, tobacco, illegal drugs, diet
+Substances such as caffeine, alcohol, tobacco, illegal drugs, diet medicines, some

-drugs, some herbs, and even prescription medicines can trigger an arrhythmia.
-Health
+herbs, and even prescription medicines can trigger an arrhythmia.
+Health conditions

-conditions including coronary heart disease, high blood pressure, and diabetes contribute
+such as coronary heart disease, high blood pressure, and diabetes raise your risk

-to developing arrhythmias.
-Arrhythmias become more common with age.
+for arrhythmias.
+Arrhythmias become more common as you get older.

 What are the symptoms of arrhythmias?

-The effects on the body are often the same, however, whether the heartbeat is too
+The effects on the body are often the same, whether the heartbeat is too fast, too

-The symptoms of arrhythmias may look like other conditions.
+The symptoms of an arrhythmia may look like other conditions.
 Always see your healthcare

 provider for a diagnosis.